PART ONE: ANACHRONISM

 I dropped the weight and collapsed on the mat beside it.
 Oh my God, I was unfit.

 Trainer Mike was a mildly attractive demon dressed in basketball shorts and an overly large t-shirt.
-I swear there were horns somewhere underneath his messy, blond hair.
-He stood somewhere over six foot (not as tall as Eomer, but he was getting pretty damn close) and he was beefy.
-He had biceps the size of my head!
+I swear there were horns somewhere underneath his messy, brown hair.
+He stood somewhere over six foot (not as tall as Éomer, but he was getting pretty damn close) and he was beefy.
+He had biceps the size of my head.
 (Warning: I might be prone to a little exaggeration.)
+When I'd first shown up at the gym to inquire about a personal trainer, Mike had been standing at the front desk.
+He'd taken one look at me and promised to whip me into shape, no matter how inconsistent I might be in terms of showing up for sessions.
+Well, anyone who would put up with my absences was good enough for me, and I'd agreed to sign on with him with little hesitation.

-So, I was lying on the floor of the gym, groaning in agony, muscles too sore to move.
+So, after three weeks with Trainer Mike, I was lying on the floor of the gym, groaning in agony, muscles too sore to move.
 I was thirsty, but according to the thirst-to-pain ratio, moving to get water wasn't worth the pain it caused.

 "Do you need help?" asked a smooth, masculine voice.

 "Hi," I said.
 "My name is Ana Stonbit.
 Age twenty-two.
 Birthday September 28th.
 Star sign Libra.
 Born in Cincinnati, Ohio.
 Hair color blonde.
 Eye color blue.
-Height four-foot-ten.
+Height four-foot-eight.
 Life goal to settle down and never move.
 Favorite color is blue.
 Least favorite color olive.
 I like coffee, dwarves, and sappy romance movies.
 I dislike graveyards, high heels, elves, and horror movies.
-I'm terrified of spiders, heights, skeletons, ants, insects, and horses.
-I like long walks on the beach, romantic dinners, and all other cheesy romantic gestures found in chick flicks.
+I'm terrified of spiders, heights, and horses.
+I like long walks on the beach, romantic dinners, and all other cheesy romantic gestures found in rom coms.
 Currently single.
 Feel free to stalk me."

 The guy stared at me for a good minute before he turned around and walked away.

 "Wait!"
 I tried to get up, but my muscles hurt so much that my limbs just flailed about uselessly.
 Eventually, I gave up and just lay there, mourning over my inability to attract the opposite sex.
-It was like Ana's Failed Dating Life The Sequel.
 Why?
 Why did this always happen to me?
-I was a mildly pretty young woman with a fun personality!
+I was an average young woman with a fun personality!
 Why weren't men attracted to me?
 Why?
 I just wanted to be loved!

 Don't.
 Say.
 Anything.